Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

 The third model is the enhanced mixing length formulation proposed by \citet{Xu2025}, motivated by the idea of extending the logarithmic profile in the outer layer:

-Here, \( r = 1 - y/h\), \( r_{core} = 0.45\), and \( Re^*_\tau = {\bar\rho_c \sqrt{\tau_w/\bar \rho_c} \, h}/{\bar\mu_c} \), which represents the semi-local-scaled friction Reynolds number, with the subscript \(c\) denoting quantities at the channel centerline.
+Here, \(\tau^+_{tot} = 1 - y/h\), \( r = 1 - y/h\), \( r_{core} = 0.45\), and \( Re^*_\tau = {\bar\rho_c \sqrt{\tau_w/\bar \rho_c} \, h}/{\bar\mu_c} \).
+Here, the subscript \(c\) denoting quantities at the channel centerline.
 In the first part, the parabolic form is applied, which aligns Eq.~\eqref{eq:sublayer_lm} in the viscous sublayer.
 The second part is a revised form of the model by \citet{She2017}, originally developed for incompressible turbulent channel flow.
 In our tests, their model performs well at \(Re_\tau = 1000\), but its accuracy deteriorates for \( Re_\tau < 400 \) and \( Re_\tau > 4000 \), where \( Re_\tau = \rho_w u_\tau h/\bar \mu_w \) is the friction Reynolds number.
 Outside this range the performance in the outer layer degrades.
 Although \citet{Zhu2024} proposed a revised version by applying semi-local scaling, the \(l_m\) distribution in the outer layer does not significantly differ.
 In this regard, Eq.~\eqref{eq:lm_new} introduces three parameters, \(\eta_{mix}\), \(K_{mix}\), and \(M_{mix}\), to more effectively account for Reynolds and Mach number effects in the outer layer.
+Using this model, \(\psi_1\) exhibits a compound profile.
+A representative distribution of \(\psi_1\) is shown in Fig.~\ref{fig:f1f2f3_influence_wrles}.

 In addition to meeting the first requirement, the enhanced model \(l_m^E\) also satisfies the second over a significantly wider region beyond the overlap layer.
 In this study, it is used to demonstrate that, with a suitable mixing length model, the transformed temperature would exhibit an extended logarithmic profile.